 Commercial site inspections and source control inspections are tracked in Excel, and active construction sites are tracked through the City's permitting system, AMANDA.
-Private commercial site inspections and source control inspections are recorded in Excel.
+Private commercial site inspections and source control inspections are recorded in Excel and on the Surface Water Management network drive.

-In 2023, ES staff will continue using NPDESPro for IDDE records and Excel for private site inspections and source control records.
-ES staff will explore utilization ArcSurvey 123 to record source control inspections.
+In 2024, ES staff will continue using NPDESPro for IDDE records and Excel and the Surface Water Management network drive for private site inspections and source control records.
+In 2023, ES staff developed a new source control survey using ArcSurvey 123 to record source control inspections and in 2024, ES staff will continue to refine the new survey.